Hiking Volcano Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.

 • Tips: And as always, don’t forget to tip your guide.
 The average is considered to be 10% which is quite low in my opinion.
 Have a heart.
 These guides work hard!

-volcan de acatenango sign
+volcan de acatenango sign - Hiking Volcano Acatenango

 Acatenango hits you with an elevation gain of 5,150 feet in only 4-6 hours, depending on your pace.
 For comparison, the largest single-day elevation gain I encountered on my eight-day Mount Kilimanjaro Trek was summit night which, was only a 4,045 foot gain in about eight or nine hours.

-Was hiking Volcan Acatenango more difficult than climbing Mount Kilimanjaro?
+Was hiking Volcano Acatenango more difficult than climbing Mount Kilimanjaro?
 No, not overall when taken as a whole, but I’d say this overnight hike was physically more difficult than any individual leg of Kilimanjaro.

 Sure, the summit night on Kilimanjaro is a mental battle.
 The altitude is much higher, you’re freezing, and are as exhausted as you’ve ever been, but it wasn’t the same lactic acid leg explosion.